xcs400/enigmatic-shore-89928/README.md

-ack from tunnel.js  + proxis.js
+this is an Ack from tunnel.js  + proxis.js
 Combine an http tunnel and remote proxis all requests are performed in http, so it will bypass most stick firewall.